Creating a Meaningful Life Journey (& Remembering a Sports Milestone)

 Love him or hate him, Rodgers has been blessed with unique talents and carries a distinctive voice which he isn’t afraid to use.
 Love him or hate him, he has made a mark on the world.

-Along those lines, whether you love the composer and artist Yanni or chide his brand of instrumental music and love to mock those who enjoy him occasionally, he has certainly made a mark on the world.
-By the way, if you are on the fence about Yanni, I encourage you to both read his book, Yanni In His Words, and watch his concert Live at the Acropolis; you just might become a fan.
+Along those lines, whether you love the composer and artist Yanni or chide his brand of instrumental music and love to mock those who enjoy him occasionally, he has certainly made a mark on the world as well.
+By the way, if you are on the fence about Yanni, I would encourage you to both read his book, Yanni In His Words, and watch his concert Live at the Acropolis; you just might become a fan.

 Isn’t that what we want, deep down?
 To be able to express ourselves in a meaningful way?
 To build a life journey that is adventurous and fulfilling?
 Let’s keep those higher aims in mind, all of us, and see where it leads.

-So that is my memory of a sports milestone.
-Now, whenever I think of Aaron Rodgers throwing that 500th TD pass, I will also think of the mystical marriage of music and running that was occurring within me at that moment.
+So that is my particularly personal memory of a sports milestone.
+Now, whenever I think of Aaron Rodgers throwing his 500th TD pass, I will also think of the mystical marriage of music and running that was occurring within me at that moment.
 I will think of my own milestone—that of being able to run as I once was not able to—and I will hopefully be inspired with each and every recollection.
-Inspired to keep digging, inspired to keep running, inspired to keep writing.
-Inspired to build something special on my journey, one step at a time.
+I will think of that 500th touchdown pass and hopefully be motivated to continue digging within myself.
+I will hopefully be inspired to keep running, inspired to keep writing, and inspired to keep building something special on my life's journey, one step at a time.

 Comments